pedrou2000/multithreaded_socket_web_server/wiki/introduction.md

-# Multithreaded Socket Web Server

-## 1. Description of the Project

-[//]: # "What was the purpose of the project?"
+## Introduction

+Authors: Cesar Ramirez & Pedro Urbina, pair 5, group 2301.

-The main purpose of this project is to implement a completely functional multithreaded web server using sockets and the C language.
+The objective of this practice is to create a completely functional web server which manages GET, POST and OPTIONS requests and can be configured with the server.conf file.

-[//]: # "What your application does?"

-[//]: # "What problem does it solve"

-[//]: # "What was your motivation?"

-[//]: # "Why did you build this project?"

 ### Project Structure